aidan-keith48/Predict-Lap-times/README.md

 ## ▶️ Running the Project

 1. 🔧 Open the Jupyter Notebook (`.ipynb`) in Google Colab or a local Jupyter environment.
-2. 📤 Make sure the CSV file (`hungry_laptimes.csv`) is uploaded to the correct location in your directory structure.
+2. 📤 Make sure the CSV file (`our_file_name.csv`) is uploaded to the correct location in your directory structure.
 3. 🚦 Run the cells in the notebook sequentially to perform data analysis and prediction.

 ---